 Hospitainer builds hospital in Philippines

-On November 8, 2013 the Philippines got hit by one of the worst storms ever reported, typhoon Haiyan, which reached wind speeds of more than 250 km/h and therefore can be headed under the fifth and strongest category.
+On November 8th, 2013 the Philippines were hit by one of the worst storms ever reported, typhoon Haiyan, which reached wind speeds of more than 250 km/h and therefore can be listed under the fifth and strongest category.

-Rolof Mulder from Hospitainer tells: “The need is high, women currently give birth between the rubble, lacking any privacy and medical care.
+Rolof Mulder from Hospitainer said: “The need is high, women give birth between the rubble, lacking any privacy and medical care.
 The Hospitainer provides these women a safe and secure environment where mother and child can receive all the needed medical care.
 The Hospitainer is equipped with an emergency obstetric clinic so that caesarean sections and other surgical interventions can be carried out”.

 The hospital is self-sufficient because of its use of solar panels and water treatment.
 When the hospital is ready for use it can facilitate more than 2,000 operations on an annual base.
-A Hospitainer (what the mobile hospital is called) has already been deployed in Haiti in 2010 after the country got hit by a devastating earthquake.
+A hospitainer (as the mobile hospital is called) has been deployed before in Haiti in 2010, after the country was hit by a devastating earthquake.

 Currently several Hospitainers are deployed in Syria to medically assist victims of the Syrian conflict.
 This Hospitainer won’t just be helpful for the Philippines during this crisis either.
 A Hospitainer has a life expectancy of more than 40 years.